thinkpad20/pico/README.md

 a = 3628800 <-- equivalent
 ```

+### Extended Currying via Partial Specification

-However, what if we only provide some of an expression's arguments?
+What if we only provide some of an expression's arguments?
 Consider:

 ```
 foo = a - b * c